L1-Loki/FoodX/README.md

-# 🌟 My React Native Expo App
+# 🌟 FoodX - Project

-A feature-rich mobile application built with **React Native** and **Expo**.
-This project is designed to provide [highlight key features] and is optimized for developers and users alike.
+FoodX is a feature-rich mobile application built with **React Native** and **Expo**.
+This project serves as my final project for the semester and is designed to offer a food discovery .
+It's optimized for both developers and end users, featuring a user-friendly interface and powerful functionalities.

 ## 📥 Clone and Get Started